The first standard vehicle load for highway bridges in the UK was introduced in 1922.

 A requirement for all public roads to be designed for at least 30 units of HB was introduced in 1973.

-BD 37/01 of the Design Manual for Roads and Bridges says that Type HA loading is the normal design loading for Great Britain and adequately covers the effects of all permitted normal vehicles other than those used for abnormal indivisible loads.
+BD 37/01 Appendix A of the Design Manual for Roads and Bridges says that Type HA loading is the normal design loading for Great Britain and adequately covers the effects of all permitted normal vehicles other than those used for abnormal indivisible loads.

 Normal vehicles are governed by the Road Vehicles (Authorised Weight) Regulations 1998, referred to as the AW Vehicles and cover vehicles up to 44 tonne gross vehicle weight.